j3ffh95/FindEat/README.md

 ***Tools and APis used in this project.***
 - **Restaurants data** is fetched from the [Rapid API Travel Advisory](https://rapidapi.com/apidojo/api/travel-advisor/)
-- **Users Location** data is fetched using the built in geolocation latitude and longitude.
+- **Users Location** data is fetched using the built in geolocation latitude and longitude
-- The map is displayed using [Google Maps React Component](https://www.npmjs.com/package/google-maps-react), and the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview).
+- The map is displayed using [Google Maps React Component](https://www.npmjs.com/package/google-maps-react), and the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview)
-- **Design Tool** I used was materialUI it is a React library that help you built an easy UI.
+- **Design Tool** I used was materialUI it is a React library that help you built an easy UI
+- **Video Tool** Pexels was a great website to find stock videos for my landing page